 Maintaining a well-trimmed lawn is your number one solution for reducing weeds and preventing each mowing session from becoming a nightmare of cleaning up to be done.
 Grass cuttings cause multiple plumbing problems it they get into your drainage system, partly because they tend to build up in hard-to-reach corners and rot.
-All it takes is a week without rain and they can form hard, dried out plugs that clog up your drains, cause damage to the pipes and result in backed up sewers and basement flooding.
+All it takes is a week without rain and they can form hard, dried out plugs that clog up your drains, cause damage to the pipes and result in backed-up sewers and basement flooding.

 Trim Hedges and Shrubs

-Keeping your trees, hedges and shrubs trimmed regularly by professionals such as this company that provides Toronto and Durham hedge services helps to control the roots, which can cause endless plumbing problems if they start to get out of hand.
+Keeping your trees, hedges, and shrubs trimmed regularly by professionals such as this company that provides Toronto and Durham hedge services helps to control the roots, which can cause endless plumbing problems if they start to get out of hand.
 Attracted by the moisture close by, roots can grow through the wall of sewer systems causing broken pipes and blockages that require costly plumbing repairs.
 Seasonal pruning also ensures that you’ll have a splendid array of leaves and flowers the following year.

 Garden debris is a nuisance to every homeowner, and it’s best to have it removed as soon as possible.
 Allowing it to pile up in a corner of your garden can result in a heavy, damp pile of fertilizer in a place where you don’t want to actually grow anything.
 If this happens to be anywhere near your sewer connection, your Toronto plumbers will need to dig right through it to get to the source of the problem if one develops.
-This could cost substantially more in labour, whether the plumber does it himself or brings in workers to do it.
+This could cost substantially more in labor, whether the plumber does it himself or brings in workers to do it.